 While backpacking through Europe I had met countless people traveling for months and even years at a time.
-They had walked away from their lives back home- their stuff, their jobs and their loved ones, opting for a life of exploration and adventure.
-Fully immersing themselves into new experiences and foreign cultures.
+They had walked away from their routines, their jobs, and their stuff- opting for a life of freedom, exploration and adventure.

 At first, I wrote these long-term travelers off as gap year teenagers with wealthy parents.
-Or, if they were in their mid-twenties to early thirties, I decided they must not have a “real job,” they must not be as established as I was, they must not like their life as much as I liked mine.
+If they were in their mid-twenties or early thirties, I decided they must not have “real jobs,” they must not be as established as I was, their lives must not be as awesome as mine was.
 Every time I made an excuse as to why I couldn’t travel like them, I met someone new who proved me wrong.
 Finally, I decided to JUST GO!

 I spent TWO YEARS selling ALL of my belongings, paying off debt, saving money, building up airline miles, researching destinations, preparing to work on the road, dissolving my salon business and gracefully untangling myself from all other stateside obligations.

 On April 4th 2018, with a one-way ticket to BANGKOK in hand and everything I owned on my back, I took off to indefinitely travel the world!